 A Coyote armoured vehicle on patrol near Kandahar Airfield.

 Scottish Military Disasters has been launched as an e-book.
-And it’s now improved.
+And it’s been improved.

 Preparing the book in e-book format offered the chance to correct some minor errors.